hrzlgnm/Cappuchin/.github/docker/cappuchin-github-gcc/README.md

 ## Updating the Docker image

-[!NOTE]
+> [!NOTE]
-This is usually not needed, as the Docker image is automatically built and updated by the GitHub Actions workflow defined in the `.github/workflows/docker-build.yml` file.
+> This is usually not needed to be done manually, as the Docker image is automatically built and pushed
+> by the GitHub Actions workflow defined in the `.github/workflows/docker-build.yml` file.

 Pick a version number for the new Docker image (e.g. `v3`), then run the following commands: